matejscerba/Thesis/server/README.md

 How to add a new explanations model:

-1. Add a new value to `ExplanationsModel` enum (file `server/app/explanations/abstract.py`).
+1. Add a new value to `ExplanationsGeneratorModel` enum (file `server/app/explanations/abstract.py`).
-2. Implement a subclass of `AbstractExplanations` (file `server/app/explanations/abstract.py`).
+2. Implement a subclass of `AbstractExplanationsGenerator` (file `server/app/explanations/abstract.py`).
 Implement its `explain` method and set its `model` attribute to the value defined in the previous step.
 3. Import your class in `server/app/explanations/__init__.py`.

-If you want to change the explanations model that is used, change the environment variable `EXPLANATIONS_MODEL` to a different value of the `ExplanationsModel` enum representing the model you want to use.
+If you want to change the explanations model that is used, change the environment variable `EXPLANATIONS_MODEL` to a different value of the `ExplanationsGeneratorModel` enum representing the model you want to use.

+##### Stopping criteria generator model

+The stopping criteria model provides stopping criteria based on products and attributes to the user.

+The currently developed stopping criteria models are:

+- `stopping_apriori`

+Their description is provided directly in the code (file `server/app/stopping_criteria/stopping_apriori.py`).

+How to add a new stopping criteria model:

+1. Add a new value to `StoppingCriteriaGeneratorModel` enum (file `server/app/stopping_criteria/abstract.py`).
+2. Implement a subclass of `AbstractStoppingCriteriaGenerator` (file `server/app/stopping_criteria/abstract.py`).
+Implement its `generate` method and set its `model` attribute to the value defined in the previous step.
+3. Import your class in `server/app/stopping_criteria/__init__.py`.

+If you want to change the stopping criteria model that is used, change the environment variable `STOPPING_CRITERIA_MODEL` to a different value of the `StoppingCriteriaGeneratorModel` enum representing the model you want to use.

 ### Data

-The data used by this program are organized into folders located in `server/data`.
+The data used by this program are located in `server/data/main`.

-There are two versions:

-- `main` and
-- `test`

-The `test` folder contains a testing version of the data, typically reduced number of products to check properties of recommender system and explanations before trying them on more products.

-Currently, the testing version of the data contains large silver macbooks in the `laptops` category.

 Each category of the data needs to load images.
 These are stored in the `gui` app for simplicity.
 The exact location is `gui/public/media/products`.